Georgetown backdrop

 Refugees Eating and Erecting Tents Inside Abandoned Buildings

 Since 2000, the numbers of refugees and displaced persons have skyrocketed worldwide.These population movements have created vast challenges for the international community as well as for destination countries and local communities where refugees and displaced persons settle.
-These resources examine the crisis and consider policy solutions to this global challenge.
+These resources examine the crisis and the role of religious communities in addressing it.

 Our Experts